Automated Profile Inference with Language Model Agents: Implementation Details

 \section{Implementation Details}

-We implement \mymethod in Python and use AgentScope~\cite{arxiv24agentscope} framework to facilitate communications among multiple agents.
-Specifically, we use the following LLMs for our experiments: \begin{itemize} \item GPT-4~\cite{arxiv23gpt4}: We use GPT-4 as provided by OpenAI with the checkpoint gpt-4-0125-preview. \item Claude-3~\cite{claude3}: We use the Claude-3 Opus provided by Anthropic with the checkpoint claude-3-opus-20240229. \item Gemini-1.5~\cite{gemini}: We use the Gemini-1.5-Pro provided by Google VertexAI with the checkpoint gemini-1.5-pro. \item Qwen-2~\cite{arxiv24qwen}: We use the Qwen-2 provided by Alibaba ModelScope with the checkpoint Qwen-2-Max. \item Llama-3\cite{llama3} (Llama 3 Community License): We locally deploy the Llama-3-70b (meta-llama/Llama-3-70b-chat-hf) in a cluster with four NVIDIA A100 GPUs. \end{itemize}
+We apply \mymethod with various LLMs, using the official inference APIs from Alibaba, Anthropic, Google, and OpenAI.
+To enable online activity collection, we provide Retriever with access to Reddit and Twitter APIs.
+We employ the AgentScope~\cite{arxiv24agentscope} framework to facilitate communication among multiple agents.
+Specifically, we use the following LLMs for experiments: \begin{itemize} \item GPT-5~\cite{gpt5}: We use GPT-5 provided by OpenAI with the checkpoint gpt-5-2025-08-07. \item GPT-4~\cite{arxiv23gpt4}: We use GPT-4 as provided by OpenAI with the checkpoint gpt-4-0125-preview. \item Claude-3~\cite{claude3}: We use the Claude-3 Opus provided by Anthropic with the checkpoint claude-3-opus-20240229. \item Gemini-1.5~\cite{gemini}: We use the Gemini-1.5-Pro provided by Google VertexAI with the checkpoint gemini-1.5-pro. \item Qwen-2~\cite{arxiv24qwen}: We use the Qwen-2 provided by Alibaba ModelScope with the checkpoint Qwen-2-Max. \item Llama-3~\cite{llama3}: We locally deploy the Llama-3-70b (meta-llama/Llama-3-70b-chat-hf) in a cluster with four NVIDIA A100 GPUs. \end{itemize}

 We use the default hyperparameters of these models for inference.
-All models were provided the same prompts, provided in Appendix~\ref{Appendix:prompts_agents}.
-Additionally, we number each user activity chronologically to help agents retrieve and identify related activities for profile inference.
+We develop and test a range of prompts on a hold-out set of Reddit users (excluded from the Reddit dataset).
+The results are manually inspected to identify the most effective prompt for agents, and these prompts are used consistently across all experiments.
+Full prompts are available in~\Cref{Appendix:prompts_agents}.
+Additionally, we number each activity chronologically to help agents retrieve and identify related activities.
+All experiments are run ten times, and we report the average as the final results.